To Know Jesus and Make Him Known

 Just because someone quotes Bible verses doesn’t mean that their quotes or implications are accurate.
 This is one of those cases where again, someone says that Rebekah was 3 years old when she married Isaac, and thus people claim pedophilia in the Bible.

-2. Isaac was in his 30’s when the incident of Mount Moriah (almost sacrifice of Isaac) occurred with his father, Abraham (FALSE – The age is not known and never does it say his age.
-This is completely made up to create the foundation for the lie).
+2. Isaac was in his 30’s when the incident of Mount Moriah (almost sacrifice of Isaac) occurred with his father, Abraham” (FALSE – The age is not known and never does it say his age.
+This is completely made up to create the foundation for the lie.
+Really?
+Please dear muslims, can you just practice basic reading?
+Read all of Genesis 22 and see how he could possibly be in his 30’s).

-3. Immediately after Isaac and Abraham’s incident on Mount Moriah, Rebecca is born (VERY FALSE) – This is the foundation of the lie here.
-The text says, “Some time later Abraham was told…” (Genesis 22:19-24) and then there’s the list of kids he was told about.
+3. Immediately after Isaac and Abraham’s incident on Mount Moriah, Rebecca is born (VERY FALSE) – The text says, “Some time later Abraham was told…” (Genesis 22:19-24) and then there’s the list of kids he was told about.
+It doesn’t say immediately.
+Nor does it say all his brother’s children and granchildren were born instantly when Abraham was told.

 There was no internet, phone, etc… at the time.
 Just because someone’s birth was mentioned didn’t mean it happened right at that exact moment.
 If it did, all 8 children and a grandchild were born at the exact same moment.
 This is what this belief implies based on the usage of this Scripture.
 That’s lunacy.

-4. As soon as Rebecca’s birth is mentioned in Gen 22, a few verses down (next chapter), we read that Sarah died at the age of 127 years old (TRUE and FALSE – Sarah did die at 127 years old.
+4. As soon as Rebecca’s birth is mentioned in Gen 22, a few verses down (next chapter), we read that Sarah died at the age of 127 years old” (TRUE and FALSE – Sarah did die at 127 years old.
 FALSE–Rebecca’s birth is NOT mentioned that it happened at that exact moment, and that all the other children happened at the exact same moment.
-It’s not a chronology.
+It’s not a time chronology which says, “and the next day.”
+The text is below.
+You will see for yourself.

-6. Isaac mentioned Rebecca at the age of 40 (Gen 25:20), this would show from the Bible that Rebecca was only 3 years old, given that she was only born three years prior, just after the Mount Moriah incident and the death of Sarah (TRUE AND FALSE – Isaac married Rebecca when he was 40, but the age of Rebecca is false).
+6. Isaac mentioned Rebecca at the age of 40 (Gen 25:20), this would show from the Bible that Rebecca was only 3 years old, given that she was only born three years prior, just after the Mount Moriah incident and the death of Sarah” (TRUE AND FALSE – Isaac married Rebecca when he was 40, but the age of Rebecca is false and implies what is not in the text.
+Shaking my head at this logic).

 – “FORTY YEARS OLD – For when Abraham came from Mount Moriah he received the news that Rebecca was born (22:20)” FALSE.
 Here’s what it says: